alfar0x/alfar-linea/README.md

 ## Encrypter

-Encrypt your assets files (private_keys,addresses,proxies) to use job generator on server
+Encrypt your assets files (private_keys,addresses,proxies) to use task generator on server

 ### Create Files